KanColleTool/kcsrv/README.md

     It will run on Port 5000, which `nginx` will proxy to Port 80.
 With the Vagrantfile's network adapter setup, this means it'll be accessible by opening <a href="http://192.168.33.10" target="_blank">192.168.33.10</a> in a browser.
 (This will only be accessible from your local machine.)

         ./kcsrv.py

-Should even work on Windows, since basically everything is in a known good VM configuration.